nava-dba/terraform-ibm-oracle-powervs-da/README.md

 > cat ~/.ssh/id_rsa   # Note down the private key, this must be given as a DA input.
   Note: If you are using pre-existing keys then make sure private and public ssh key pair are placed in bastion host at ~/.ssh/
 2. Similarly, add the public key of the bastion host to the PowerVS Workspace.
-For more information, please refer to [IBM Cloud Documentation](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-ssh-key)
+For more information, please refer to [IBM PowerVS Documentation](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-ssh-key)

 **Step H**: Download Oracle Binaries and upload to COS bucket
 1. Create COS instance
 2. Generate COS service credentials
 3. Create COS bucket
 4. Download Oracle Binaries from [Oracle Site](https://www.oracle.com/database/technologies/oracle19c-aix-193000-downloads.html).
 They should be uploaded to IBM Cloud COS bucket and note down the COS Service Credentials.
 The following files must be downloaded.
    - RDBMS software: AIX.PPC64_193000_db_home.zip
    - Grid Infrastructure software: AIX.PPC64_193000_grid_home.zip
    - Download the latest Release Update patch for AIX from MOS.
 Refer to this [Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/ntdbi/downloading-and-installing-patch-updates.html) to get the patches.